0ced/CatyClientSrc/README.md

-# CatyClient V1 Source
-CatyClient Version Source [CatyClient Minecraft Wii U by cedkeChat01]
+# CatyClient Version 1 Source Code
-> cedkeChat01
+> Created by cedkeChat01

-- Thx for nt games for print custom
+- Thanks nt-games for learn me how to create elf for Wii U.
-- Thx for Clover for Shine Source
+- Thank Clover for SHineClient Source Code.